Skip to main content

 What adequate staffing looks like:

-Platform Insight: Our Staff Quality Score analyzes Glassdoor and Indeed reviews to calculate turnover rates and staff satisfaction.
-Homes with <15% turnover and 4.0+ ratings correlate strongly with better resident outcomes.
+Platform Insight: Our Staff Quality Score draws on Glassdoor and Indeed reviews to estimate staff satisfaction.
+Research suggests homes with lower turnover and higher staff satisfaction tend to deliver better resident outcomes.
 Check staff quality scores in your area →

 CATEGORY 2: Care Quality & Safety